 Dispensationalism and its View of Redemptive History

-In the post-reformation era another view of redemptive history arose called “dispensationalism.”
+In the post-reformation era another view of redemptive history arose called “Dispensationalism.”
 A dispensation is a distinct era in which a unique set of operative principles is in place governing human life and man’s stewardship before God.
-The manifestation of dispensational characteristics in redemptive history was recognized very early; the New Testament writers themselves were well aware of dispensational distinctives.
+The manifestation of dispensational characteristics in redemptive history was recognized very early; the New Testament writers were well aware of dispensational distinctives.
 On three occasions Paul made specific reference to particular dispensations (Gr. oikonomia = “economy,” cf. Eph.
 1:10, 3:9, and Tim.
 1:4).
 The concept, however, is not limited to a particular vocabulary, and was expressed in various forms in many New Testament passages (e.g., Gal.
 3:19; 4:1-5; Heb.
 3:1-6; 7:11-25; 8:6-7; 9:15-28; 10:1-18; Rev. 20:4; 21:1-22:5).
 It is important to point out that while each dispensation involves changes in man’s responsibilities before God, this does not mean that dispensationalists believe there has been more than one way of salvation.
-No matter what the dispensation, salvation is only by grace through faith since there is no other way for men to be saved.
+No matter what the dispensation, salvation is only by grace through faith.

-What distinguished this emerging dispensationalism was a commitment to interpret the Bible normally/objectively (i.e., exegetically), in the light of its dispensational context; this was something that covenantalists had not done consistently.
-One fundamental difference between covenantalism and dispensationalism is that dispensationalism recognizes that normal/objective interpretation leads to the conclusion that Israel and the Church are distinct; and therefore promises made to Israel must be fulfilled to Israel, not the Church.
-Dispensationalists contend that the Bible can only be properly understood when it is understood in its grammatical, historical, and dispensational context; and the covenantal conception of an overarching covenant of grace, if acknowledged at all, should not obscure the dispensational context of a passage.
-When scripture is interpreted normally/objectively in its dispensational context, without the imposition of covenantal assumptions, the result is inevitably a premillennial conception of the future.
+What distinguished this emerging Dispensationalism was a commitment to interpret the Bible normally/objectively (i.e., exegetically), in the light of its dispensational context; this was something that covenantalists had not done consistently.
+One fundamental difference between Covenantalism and Dispensationalism is that Dispensationalism recognizes that normal/objective interpretation leads to the conclusion that Israel and the Church are distinct; and therefore promises made to Israel must be fulfilled to Israel, not the Church.
+Dispensationalists contend that the Bible can only be properly understood when it is understood in its grammatical, historical, and dispensational context; and the covenantal conception of an overarching Covenant of race, if acknowledged at all, should not obscure the dispensational context of a passage.
+When Scripture is interpreted normally/objectively in its dispensational context, without the imposition of covenantal assumptions, the result is inevitably a premillennial conception of the future.

 Dispensationalism and Covenant Theology as Systems of Interpretation